sheilaanguiano/notes/react.md

 #### Use a component with JSX
-JSX let's you definr your own tags.
+JSX let's you define your own tags.
 A JSX tag cannot only represent an HTML element like an `h1` or `div`, it can also represent a user defined component.
 For example we can use the `Header` component as a `header` tag whenever we need it, that why upper case letter are important, to differentiate from normal html tags from react components.

 You can use self closing tags if you don't have any more children tags to nest inside the component, like the example below.